B3ND1X/air-script/README.md

 Automatic: You can tell Air-Script to hack all wifi networks around you.
-When Air-Script is done it will ask which wordlist to use and will crack the password for you.
+When Air-Script is done.
+It will automatically turn off monitor mode, ask which wordlist to use and will crack the password for you.

 *If on Pi this step is recommended to be done on PC.
 Transfer handshakes from Pi to PC.*